jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 More efficient ways of performing the simulation are possible using tensors.
 A tensor representation of the state and unitary operators allows the operators to be applied without expanding the matrix.
 The time complexity reduces to $\mathcal{O}(2^N)$.

 The quantum circuit can also be represented as a tensor network.
-Then rewrite rules can be applied to simplify the network so that the simulation is faster.
-One such approach is using ZX-calculus.
+Rewrite rules can be then be applied to simplify the network so that the simulation is faster.
+One such approach is to use ZX-calculus.

 However, whatever approach is used, simulation of quantum circuits on a classical computer has a complexity that increases exponentially with the number of qubits.
 Real quantum computers will be required to solve real-world problems that need many thousands or millions of qubits.